 It is a 30 minute trip each way through glorious North Norfolk countryside, clanking over and under bridges, past a hill-fort and an abandoned platform.

 The Railway runs daily from March to October with special events during every school holiday plus Christmas Specials during December weekends.
-June 2017 will see the return of the popular 'Wells at War' 1940s weekend.

 The WWLR runs a number of additional themed events over the year, all of which are family friendly.
 Children especially love the free I-Spy events which are laid on over half term holidays.
 The Santa Specials in November and December are particularly popular and many families travel from afar for the festive welcome that awaits.
 The Station Café is open daily during the running season and offers hot and cold refreshments, gifts and souvenirs.